kyanamarckx/sign-language-alphabet-recognition/README.md

 - Matplotlib

-**!!!
+## **!!!
 IMPORTANT !!!**

-Make sure you have installed a Python version of ***3.12.xx*** otherwise the mediapipe package will NOT work nor install.
+Ensure that Python version ***3.12.xx*** is installed, as the Mediapipe package will not install or run correctly with other versions.

 ## 2 - MediaPipe
-In this notebook, we'll get familiar with MediaPipe.
-We'll try out how the lib works on a single test image of a woman with two hands in the picture and visualize the result.
+In this notebook, we'll explore how MediaPipe works by testing it on a single image of a woman with both hands visible, and we'll visualize the results.

 ## 3 -